Luso303/codewars/README.md

 Assortment of Codewars problems and solutions.
+Used for reference and learning.

-Mix of personal solutions and other "top rated" answers"# codewars"
+Mix of my personal solutions and other "top rated" answers.

-# codewars
+Obligatory, "Creating a repository like this is discouraged by Codewars."